gradlab/lsarp_gwas/README.md

 Details of the software used can be found by reading the Snakefile.

 ### Core genome alignment and phylogeny
-Genomes are annotated with Prokka v 1.14 [1] using genus specific databases when available, and the core genome is identified using Roary v 3.13 [2] with a 95% identity cutoff and aligned with MAFFT [3].
+The core genome is identified using Roary v 3.13 [2], using annotations from Prokka [1], with a 95% identity cutoff and aligned with MAFFT [3].
 To understand the population structure of our dataset, we generate a maximum likelihood phylogeny [4], which is based on the core genome alignment.
 ### Unitig presence matrix
 To summarize the genomic variation in our sample, unitigs (unique sequences of variable length) are identified and counted using unitig-counter (https://github.com/johnlees/unitig-counter), which uses a compressed de Bruijn graph and is based on the approach in DBGWAS [5].
 ### Genome wide association study (GWAS) using linear mixed model (LMM)